Skip to main content

 Amino Acid Availability and Thyroid Homeostasis

-The availability of specific amino acids, derived from dietary protein, is paramount for thyroid and the integrity of the thyroid axis.
+The availability of specific amino acids, derived from dietary protein, is paramount for thyroid hormone synthesis and the integrity of the thyroid axis.
 Tyrosine, as a direct precursor, is iodinated to form monoiodotyrosine (MIT) and diiodotyrosine (DIT), which are then coupled to form T4 and T3 within the thyroid gland.
 Insufficient tyrosine intake, though rare in a balanced diet, could theoretically impair hormone production.

 Beyond direct synthesis, protein intake influences the production of thyroid-binding globulin (TBG), the primary transport protein for thyroid hormones.
 Alterations in TBG levels can affect the amount of free, biologically active T3 and T4 available to tissues.
 Low protein diets have been shown to impact TBG and transthyretin (TTR) concentrations, potentially reducing the effective delivery of thyroid hormones to target cells.